peeringdb/docs/docs/index.md

 * [Pinder](http://github.com/dotwaffle/pinder) is a tool that facilitates peering.
 If peering is desired between two networks, and you're happy to just configure sessions without a commercial agreement, Pinder acts as the middle man.
 You can submit the request via either a basic web UI or an API, and the other network is notified or can periodically check their outstanding requests.
 If both network agree to peer, they are notified to configure a session.
 Once both networks indicate that sessions are configured and established, the request is then deleted.
 [A brief slide deck](http://accel.waffle.sexy/pinder.pdf) explains the functionality in more detail.

+## Beta development and reporting issues

+* The [PeeringDB beta server](https://beta.peeringdb.com/) is running the latest beta software version, with full access over HTTP and the API.
+Note that changes made to the beta database are local to the beta server only, and are not reflected on the production servers.

+* The [latest changes to PeeringDB](https://beta.peeringdb.com/changes) automagically redirects to the list of issues on PeeringDB's GitHub repository that document all of the changes in the current beta version.

+* Please to log bugs and feature requests at [GitHub](https://github.com/peeringdb/peeringdb/issues).

+* Questions, comments and everything else should go to <support@peeringdb.com>.

 ## How you can help

-- Check your entries and make sure everything looks correct
+* Check your entries and make sure everything looks correct

-- Port any scripts to the new API
+* Port any scripts to the new API

-- Send us feedback
+* Send us feedback

-- Improve these docs
+* Improve these docs

-## Reporting issues

-You may view and report issues for PeeringDB 2.0 at [GitHub](https://github.com/peeringdb/peeringdb/issues).

-Questions, comments and everything else should go to <support@peeringdb.com>.

 Thanks for the testing/feedback, we look forward to hearing from you!